deneskosztyuk/DSPS_Guide-Space-Probe-Simulator/README.md

 **Note:** Some libraries have dependencies—the Arduino Library Manager will automatically resolve and install these.

-4. Copy the `.ino` firmware code from this repository: [https://github.com/deneskosztyuk/_Guide-Deep-Space-Probe-Simulator/blob/main/.ino](https://github.com/deneskosztyuk/_Guide-Deep-Space-Probe-Simulator/blob/main/.ino)
+4. Copy the `.ino` firmware code from this repository.

 **Network Configuration:**